-Water-cooling towers must be maintained in accordance with AS/NZS 3666.3 "Air-Handling and Water Systems of Buildings - Microbial Control, Part 2; Operation and Maintenance" that requires:
+Water-cooling towers must be maintained in accordance with AS/NZS 3666.3 "Air-Handling and Water Systems of Buildings - Microbial Control, Part 3: Performance-based maintenance of cooling water systems" that requires:

 - A risk assessment for a cooling water system must be undertaken by, or under the supervision of, a competent person.